smkeil/GettingCleaningDataProject/README.md

-GettingCleaningDataProject
+Course Project Repository for Coursera's "Getting and Cleaning Data" class.
 ==========================
-Repository for Course Project for Coursera's "Getting and Cleaning Data" 25Oct2014
+The script run_analysis.R reads in data scattered in multiple files, massages that data to a usable format in a single data structure, and then uses this single data structure to write a file giving one perspective of the data.

 1. Download the following zip file which contains all needed data files. https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip